calebcsjm/atomate_helper/Notes/atomate_installation_notes.md

     - Also add `export FW_CONFIG_FILE=/<path>/atomate/config/FW_config.yaml,` or you will get connection errors with the mongo database
 10. [Errno 101] Network is unreachable:
     - If you are getting this in the FW_job<<number>>.error file, then the system administrators have not yet enabled access to the cloud database – see the db.json section
-11. See the crontab_setup file on how to set up a crontab
+11. See the crontab_setup file on how to set up a crontab to launch your jobs automatically

 **Full text for Files:**